Malte311/Amazon-Price-Tracker/README.md

 A simple tool to track prices on amazon.de.
 > Note: Other amazon sites, such as amazon.com, wont work.
 If you want to track prices on other
-> amazon websites other than amazon.de, you have to adjust the `/py-code/scraper.py` file.
+> amazon websites different from amazon.de, you have to adjust the `/py-code/scraper.py` file.
 In the
 > `check_price()` function, exchange the id for the title element as well as the class for the
 > price element with the correct value for that other website.
+Moreover, the hardcoded strings inside
+> the if statements as well as the currency sign have to be adjusted, too.

 ## Installation (via Docker)